jsnelders/jsnelders/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a veteran Full StackOverflow Architect & Developer from the Land Down Under.
+I'm a veteran Full StackOverflow Developer & Architect from the Land Down Under.

+[17 Jan 2022] I have removed all public repositories because I'm now being spammed on my GitHub email.

 I build software with: